cryfs/cryfs/README.md

     $ make

 It is recommended to use the same versions of the dependencies as stated in the conanfile.py in this repository.
+It might be useful to take a look at [how our CI setup installs those dependencies](https://github.com/cryfs/cryfs/blob/develop/.github/workflows/actions/install_local_dependencies/action.yaml) to get you started.

 CMake will use pkg-config to find those dependencies.